TiberiumFusion/BlenderShapeKeyTools/README.md

 ## Apply modifiers to meshes with shape keys
 Apply modifiers to meshes with shape keys, baking the modifier into both the base mesh and the shape key deltas.
+* Useful when you don't want to recreate 100 blend shapes just because Blender doesn't know how to deform shape keys.
 * Multiple modifiers can be applied at once, in stack order.
 * Only vertex-preserving modifiers are compatible.
 Modifiers which change topology or vertex count cannot be applied.